machinetranslate/machinetranslate.org/resources/education.md

 ## Intento

 The **Machine Translation University** is a set of free online learning resources from [Intento](/companies#Intento).
-These resources are designed for localization specialists and buyers.
+These resources are designed for localisation specialists and buyers.

 [inten.to/machine-translation-university/](https://inten.to/machine-translation-university/)